Preimplantation Genetic Diagnosis (PGD)

 Preimplantation genetic diagnosis (PGD), also called preimplantation genetic testing for monogenic/single gene defects (PGT-M), is a procedure performed in conjunction with in vitro fertilization (IVF) to test embryos for genetic abnormalities.
 PGD allows us to test embryos from patients at high risk for genetic disease prior to conception; this significantly increases their chances of having a healthy baby.

-PGD helps reduce the incidence of genetic disease in some couples.
 Many genetic diseases are sex-linked, meaning they can only be transferred to a child of a particular gender.
 Hemophilia is an example of a sex-linked disease that is transferred to male children.
-In cases where the risk of transferring hemophilia is present, using PGD only female embryos will be transferred to the uterus thus eliminating the chance for hemophilia in the child.
+In cases where the risk of transferring hemophilia is present, PGD can be used to transfer female embryos only to the uterus, thus eliminating the chance for hemophilia in the child.

 You may be a candidate for PGD if:

 - You or your partner have a genetic disease